Composite Ramsey theorems via trees: Notation and technical background

 \subsection{Trees}

-In this paper, by a \textbf{tree} we mean a collection of finite words (including the empty word) where the $n$th letter comes from alphabet $A_n.$ More precisely, given finite sets $A_0,...,A_R,$ we'll consider trees of the form $T=\bigcup_{0\leq i\leq R+1}\prod_{j<i} A_j. $ In particular, $T$ is rooted at the empty set, which has $|A_0|$ children, and so on.
+In this paper, by a \textbf{tree} we mean a collection of finite words (including the empty word) where the $n$th letter comes from alphabet $A_n.$ More precisely, given finite sets $A_0,...,A_R,$ we'll consider trees of the form $T=\bigcup_{0\leq i\leq R+1}\prod_{j<i} A_j. $ In particular, $T$ is rooted at the empty word, which has $|A_0|$ children each labeled by an element of $A_0$, and so on.

-Given a tree $T$ as above, we define the $i$'th level of the tree as $T_i=\prod_{j<i} A_j.$ Further, we will use $\smallfrown$ to denote concatenation, i.e., given $t\in T_i$ and $p\in A_i,$ $t\smallfrown p\in T_{i+1}.$
+Given a tree $T$ as above, we define the $i$th level of the tree as $T_i=\prod_{j<i} A_j.$ Further, we will use $\smallfrown$ to denote concatenation, i.e., given $t\in T_i$ and $p\in A_i,$ $t\smallfrown p\in T_{i+1}.$